 Noise levels of an electric weed eater are going to be a lot less than that of the gas counterpart.
 You should still try and get one that is as quiet as possible so as not to annoy the neighbors or your significant other.

 You’ll find a lot of weed cutters will make use of a nylon string that attaches to a spinning head.
 This cuts the grass and weeds.
 However, some models do feature metallic or plastic blades.
 The string weed eaters work on the understanding that expects you to supplant the line each time you use it.

-Weed eaters with knock feed heads, is where the line is on a spool that is inside the weed eaters head.
+Weed eaters with knock feed heads are where the line is on a spool that is inside the weed eaters’ head.
 The line then advances every time you knock the instrument onto the ground.
 You’ll also find some electric weed eaters that use an automatic bolster head.

 These use a spool that is similar to the knock heads; however, the line naturally progresses, and you don’t need to do anything to make it happen.

 With such a wide selection of the best electric weed eaters on the market, you might find it overwhelming.
 Take a look at all of our options and the features section of our article before making your final decision.
 Luckily, any of these five options should leave you feeling well equipped to handle any weed problems that crop up.
 If you want to find out even more tips on how to get the best out of your patio, garden, or lawn, check out our other articles.